 Why Monetising A Blog Is Important

-If you have read my previous post about starting a blog you will know that I encourage my readers to think long and hard about blogging because it is a long-term game.
+If you have read my previous post about starting a new blog you will know that I encourage my readers to think long and hard about blogging because it is a long-term game.

 When I say long-term I mean 3-5 years or even 10 years.
 When you think about it creating content on a blog for that length of time does require a good bit of motivation.

 Depending on the stage of blogging the motivation will be different at each stage of the game.
 The first 6 months is often a very exciting time for a blogger.

 After a year the honeymoon period will wear off so there will be a need for something else to keep up the momentum.

 Of course, there will be a handful of people who can do two years without any return on investment.

 The cost of blogging can start off at a really low cost so a very low barrier to entry.

 However, the motivation needed to continue blogging every week or month will take a mental toll.